kutluhangok/istanbul-industrial-fires/prompts.md

 # AI Tool Usage Log — DSA 210
-Claude Sonnet via user-provided text | User supplied a full agent mission blueprint for parsing KMO PDFs, cleaning, enrichment, EDA, hypothesis testing, ML, and repo structure.
+Claude Sonnet via user-provided text | Used for parsing KMO PDFs, cleaning, enrichment.
 OpenAI Codex 5.5 for Debugging and validation, OSB exposure redesign.
-Also advised for hypothesis tests, ML models, notebooks, and documentation
+Also advised for hypothesis tests, ML models, notebooks, and documentation.
+2024 KMO Data has been provided via email request.